COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 MYTH: Talking about suicide or asking someone if they feel suicidal will encourage suicide attempts.

 FACT: Talking about suicide provides the opportunity for communication.
-Fears that are shared are more likely to diminish.
-The first step in encouraging a suicidal person to live comes from talking about those feelings That first step can be the simple inquiry about whether or not the person is intending to end their life.
+Fears shared are more likely to diminish.
+The first step in encouraging a person with thoughts of suicide to live comes from talking about those feelings.
+A simple inquiry about whether or not the person is intending to end their life can start the conversation.
 However, talking about suicide should be carefully managed.

-MYTH: Young people who talk about suicide never attempt or complete suicide.
+MYTH: Young people who talk about suicide never attempt or die by suicide.

 FACT: Talking about suicide can be a plea for help and it can be a late sign in the progression towards a suicide attempt.
 Those who are most at risk will show other signs apart from talking about suicide.
 If you have concerns about a young person who talks about suicide:

 - Encourage him/her to talk further and help them to find appropriate counseling assistance.